CEFgoose/Mikro/deployment/kubernetes/README.md

 Preferred order:

 1. letsencrypt (in order for the required pods and services to be spun up for cert-manager)
-2. namespace.yaml (required to be added prior to database, frontend, and backend)
+2. namespace.yaml (required to be added prior to database, client, and server)
 3. database (not currently used)
-4. backend
+4. server
-5. frontend
+5. client
 6. ingress.yaml (last, so that the cert-manager service is hopefully done spinning up)

 # Suggested commands to run